TheDolentCity/jotun/src/content/docs/documents/mechanical-programmatic-analysis-of-goblin-remains.md

 The purpose of this analysis is to find the answer to three pressing questions: what is the goal of these machines, who created these machines, and why would one miniaturize Trolls into a less lethal frame?
 I believe I have found an answer to the first two questions, and have a solid guess for the last one.
 I will present a compilation of my findings for the record in a fashion that best answers each point.

-**NOTE:** For the purposes of these records, we are now referring to these infantry Trolls as **Repcons** to distinguish them from their larger Troll counterparts.
+**NOTE:** For the purposes of these records, we are now referring to these infantry Trolls as **Goblins** to distinguish them from their larger Troll counterparts.

 ---

-## QUESTION ONE: What is the goal of these Repcons?
+## QUESTION ONE: What is the goal of these Goblins?

 ```bat
 CODENAME: Chronicler